egenomics/scQCEA/README.md

 ### Introduction

 scQCEA is an R package for annotation and quality control report of scRNA-Seq profiles, which performs a probabilistic assignment of the reference cell types to identify clusters, before downstream analysis such as gene network inference. scQCEA provides automated cell type annotation on scRNA-seq data and identifies differential patterns in gene expression. scQCEA generates an interactive report of quality control metrics which allows visual evaluation of QC metrics, objective selection of insightful optimal cluster numbers and discrimination between true variation and background noise.
+Please see the [manual](https://isarnassiri.github.io/scQCEA/) for the usage of scRNABatchQC and the explanation of the HTML report.

 The easiest way to generate an interactive summary QC report is use the outputs of CellTypeEnrichmentAnalysis function and run the scQCEA Shiny Markdown.
 The required inputs are a gene-cell count matrix, feature-barcode matrices, and tSNE and UMAP projections from 10X CellRanger count.